 In all of the material that has accumulated about this period, however, most of it is general overviews, or about persons and events of world renown: successful or incompetent generals and politicians, great or infamous battles and campaigns, etc. These are all great, and absolutely add value to anyone’s American Civil War library, but comparatively little information exists to give American Civil War enthusiasts a sense of the experiences of those who truly shaped this period: the common man.
 Those materials that do exist are not always “user-friendly”, often being diaries that are written in the language of the 19th century and include terminology that is not common knowledge today.

-It is for this reason that I have decided to create several series of articles which, I sincerely hope, will bring a tad bit closer to life the everyday experiences of those that lived in, and supported, the Union through the months of uncertainty up to the eruption of war.
+It is for this reason that I have decided to create several series of articles which, I sincerely hope, will bring a tad bit closer to life the everyday experiences of those that lived in, supported, and fought for the Union, and sacrificed life and limb, through the many months and years of hardship and uncertainty up to, and including, the eruption of war.

 About The Author

-A little about the author (myself): I have been studying the American Civil War for over 30 years.
-I have also been a member of the American Civil War Living History community since 1995.
+A little about the author (myself): I have been studying the American Civil War since 1982.
+I have also been a member of the American Civil War Living History community since 1995, specifically as a member of Company H, 119th New York Volunteers Historical Association.
 In this volunteer capacity, and my research, I have come to learn many facets of the American Civil War, and I wish to impart this knowledge on to you in order to make this fascinating period in American History more comprehensive, interesting, and understandable.

 American Civil War Life: The Union's Path To War

 This first series is called The Union’s Path To War.

 To understand the Union citizen, first it is necessary to understand the world in which he / she lived.
 To that end, I will attempt, in brief, to explain the events that took place in this lifetime that shaped the citizen’s world, mindset, and sense of duty.

 I shall detail for you, in this series:

 The Situation Pre-Nov 1860